rwieruch/blog_robinwieruch_content/javascript-map.md

 card = "img/posts/javascript-map/banner_640.jpg"
 banner = "img/posts/javascript-map/banner.jpg"
 contribute = "javascript-map.md"
-headline = "Understanding JavaScript Map Function for Arrays"
+headline = "Deep Dive into JavaScript's Array Map Method"

-summary = "."
+summary = "An extensive walkthrough for JavaScript developers who want to get to know the Array's Map Method to transform data.
+You will learn about the Callback Function's Arguments, usages of Map with other Array Methods, and useful tips and tricks for debugging the Map Method."
 +++

 The **Map Function** is one of the **many Methods** existing on the **JavaScript Array prototype**.
 If you want to do a deep dive on prototypical inheritance, here's a great read by Kyle Simpson on {{% a_blank "how prototypes work under the hood" "" %}} TODO.
 For this article it will be sufficient to know that the methods on the Array prototype are available to every array that we declare in our code.